jeremywrnr/hci-prelims/notes.md

 indexing and searching by association, which servers as a more natural way for humans to thing about their work (and consequently, the work of others).

+# mixed initiative user interfaces

+eric horvitz (chi 99) makes the case for mixed-initiative interfaces in response to the debate between the fervent camps of  direction manipulation and automatic intelligent agents, instead highlighting that is best when they work together, complementing each other at what they are best at: direct manipulation for providing the user with a close metaphor for the object the user is working with, and automated tasks for routine or mechanical jobs. his listed design considerations are: add value w/ automation, consider goal uncertainty, consider timing (for attention), act optimally (utility), use dialog to confirm (if needed), minimizing error cost, provide refinement mechanisms, keep history of past actions, and learn from them.

 # tangible bits

 h. ishii vision for what interacting with computing could be like.